redhat-developer/rhdh-plugins/CONTRIBUTING.md

 A release is automatically triggered by merging the plugins “Version Packages” PR.

+> [!Important]
+> Please note that plugins with the private property set to 'true' will not be published upon merging the "Version Packages" PR.
+If you want full autonomy over the release process, you can mark your plugin as private.
+In this case, the release process will be managed by the plugin maintainer.

 ## Creating a new Workspace

 For workspaces the name should reflect the name of the plugins contained in a simple manner (e.g. for the plugins `todo` & `todo-backend` the workspace would be called `todo`).